robinwersich/ball-e/README.md

 ### IMU Calibration
 The IMU needs to be calibrated for good results:
 1. Flash the `playground/imu_calibration` software on the pico.
-1. Use the `scripts/imu_calibration.py` script to retrieve the gyro bias and acceleration measurements.
+1. Use the `scripts/imu_calibration.py` script to retrieve the magnetometer and gyro bias, as well as accelerometer measurements.
-1. Use [Magneto](https://sailboatinstruments.blogspot.com/2011/09/improved-magnetometer-calibration-part.html) or a similar tool to get the bias and correction matrix.
+1. Use [Magneto](https://sailboatinstruments.blogspot.com/2011/09/improved-magnetometer-calibration-part.html) or a similar tool to get the bias and correction matrix for the accelerometer.
 1. Adjust the values in `imu_calibration_values.h` correspondingly.